-• BBA, major in Management (with teacher certification)
+- BBA, major in Management (with teacher certification) - BBA, major in Management (with Concentration in Entrepreneurial Studies)

 The mission of the Department of Management is to educate students to function and grow in a dynamic business world.
 To accomplish this mission, faculty combine effective teaching with scholarship and professional service.
 Faculty strive for quality in all department course offerings and undertakings to help prepare students for leadership and service in private and public organizations.